99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - the first event is being processed

 You can implement an AWS Lambda runtime in any programming language.
 Include a RUNTIME in your function's deployment
 package in the form of an executable file named "bootstrap" If you want to use it in a CONTAINER.
-SUPPORTS ONLY LINUX IMAGES NOT HYBRID WINDOWS-LINUX!!
+SUPPORTS ONLY LINUX IMAGES NOT HYBRID WINDOWS-LINUX
-the deployment package contains: .zip or .jar file with your code and any dependencies. (runtime already provided)!!
+the deployment package contains: .zip or .jar file with your code and any dependencies. (runtime already provided)

 Main integrations:
 - API Gateway: to create Rest API
 - Kinesis: data transformation on the fly
 - DynamoDB and S3: triggers for when something happens in DB
 - CloudFront: lambda edge
-- CloudWatch events / EventBridge: when we want to react when something happens in our structure, or if we want to use a CRON eventBridge rule or Create an Amazon CloudWatch Events rule that is scheduled to run every x minutes.!!
+- CloudWatch events / EventBridge: when we want to react when something happens in our structure, or if we want to use a CRON eventBridge rule or Create an Amazon CloudWatch Events rule that is scheduled to run every x minutes.
 When your resources change state, they automatically send events into an event stream.
 You can create rules that match selected events in the stream and route
 them to your AWS Lambda function to take action.
 Like ex: associate Lambda function with CodePipeline